-Pembroke Dock Marine will deliver the facilities, services and spaces needed to establish a world-class centre for marine engineering.
+Pembroke Dock Marine will deliver the facilities, services and spaces needed to establish a world-class centre for marine energy and engineering.
 It will have cross-industry application, but its immediate focus is on the low carbon energy sector.
-This £60m development is funded by the Swansea Bay City Deal, the European Regional Development Fund through the Welsh Government, and through private investment.
-The four elements are:

 - Marine Energy Engineering Centre of Excellence (MEECE)